PowerPoint and Presenting Stuff - Page 222 of 1226

 Tagged as: , , , , , , ,

-We learn how you can create PowerPoint Outlines in Microsoft Word 2016.
-PowerPoint 2016 for Mac users will learn about Converting Text to Shape by Intersecting, and Repositioning Text Boxes.
+PowerPoint 2016 for Windows users can learn about Working with Custom Groups in Ribbon Tabs, Adding Commands to Custom Groups, and how to Reset, Export, and Import Ribbon Customizations.
+PowerPoint 2016 for Mac users will explore Text Fills and Reordering Shapes.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.